 data.serviceHostName field.
 When you create a subscription, you can use the filtering operators to select the events you want to get in that subscription.

 Can I use the same subscriber for multiple workspaces, FHIR accounts, or DICOM accounts?

 Yes.
-We recommend that you use different subscribers for each individual FHIR or DICOM account to process in isolated scopes.
+We recommend that you use different subscribers for each individual FHIR or DICOM service to process in isolated scopes.